Marine Park (Brooklyn park)

-Marine Park is a public park located in the neighborhood of Marine Park in Brooklyn, New York.
-Its 798 acres surround the westernmost inlet of Jamaica Bay.
+Marine Park is a public park located on Jamaica Bay in the neighborhood of Marine Park in Brooklyn, New York.
+Its 798 acres surround the westernmost inlet of the bay.
 Most of the land for Marine Park was donated to New York City to be turned into public park land by the Whitney family in 1920 and by Frederic B. Pratt and Alfred Tredway White, who jointly donated 150 acre in 1917.
 The land donated consists of the area between the current day Fillmore Avenue and Gerritsen Avenue and East 38th Street.
 Originally almost 2,000 acre, over half of which has been donated to the National Park Service as part of the Gateway National Recreation Area, the park is mainly a fertile salt marsh which is supplied with freshwater from Gerritsen Creek.

 Marine Park consists of recreational park areas and the Salt Marsh Nature Center, where marsh birds, cottontail rabbits, horseshoe crabs, and oyster toadfish can be found.

 History

 The area was a hunting and fishing ground for Native Americans from the nearby village of Keshawchqueren.
 Pits for cooking and preparing food dating from 800 to 1400 AD were uncovered in Marine Park, along with deer and turtle bones, oyster shells, and sturgeon scales.
 In the 17th century, the Dutch began to settle in the area, which had similarities to the marshland and coastal plains of the Netherlands.
 The land proved to be fairly good farmland and there was an abundance of clams, oysters, and game from the region as well.

 In the early 20th century, as industrialization swept the nation, developers made plans to turn Jamaica Bay into a port and prepared to dredge Rockaway Inlet to allow large ships into the proposed harbor.
 Speculators anticipated a real estate boom and bought land along the Jamaica Bay waterfront.
 However, donors including Alfred Tredway White and Frederic Pratt turned the land over to the city, with the requirement that it become parkland.
 Development was slow, but with new land purchases, the park grew to 1,822 acre by 1937.
 That same year, the Board of Aldermen named the site "Brooklyn Marine Park".
+The park's architect, Charles Downing Lay, won an Olympic silver medal in architecture for the park's design in 1936.